Average 40-50 years

 For substrate, you should use cypress mulch bedding, which holds humidity well when moistened.
 Changing both the substrate and the water when they are soiled is an absolute must when keeping this tortoise.

 Temperature during the day should be 85°-90°F at one end of the enclosure and 70°-75°F. This can be accomplished with the use of an incandescent heat lamp.

 Red foot tortoises have black carapaces, the top part of their shells, with yellow on the center of each scute.
 The plastron, the bottom part of the shell, is yellow.
 In mature males, the rear of the plastron is concave.
 Red scales are found on the head and legs of these tortoises.

 Wash your hands thoroughly after handling either the red foot tortoise or its cage furnishings.
-If you have any questions about your turtle, please contact a Reptile Room employee at 717-299-5691, extension 1246.
+If you have any questions about your turtle, please contact a Reptile Room employee at 717-299-5691, option 7.